mdpopescu/public/README.md

 * ExpressionCompiler: an expression evaluator using a multi-stage process, similar to a compiler

+* ExtractLinks: utility to extract links from web pages (so that I can paste them into Calibre and download a bunch of books from SufficientVelocity or SpaceBattles at once)

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html

 * FindDuplicates: finds the identical / similar images in the given folder